obedAdu-Gyamfi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 .
 11.This creates a mirror mode of the olleh file to the hello file .
 12. This adds an execute permissions to the current directory and all subdirectories .13.
 Creates new directory with permission 751
+.
+14. changes group owner to school for the file hello